Skip to main content

 client_secret=your_client_secret

-Validating Sessions
+Validating sessions

-1. Silent Authentication Check (prompt=none)
+1. Silent authorization check (prompt=none)

 GET /authz-srv/authz?